vuejs/composition-api-rfc/index.md

 ### Better Type Inference

 Another common feature request from developers working on large projects is better TypeScript support.
-Vue's current API has posted some challenges when it comes to integration with TypeScript, mostly due to the fact that Vue relies on a single `this` context for exposing properties, and that the use of `this` in a Vue component is a bit more magical than plain JavaScript (e.g. `this` inside functions nested under `methods` points to the component instance rather than the `methods` object).
+Vue's current API has posed some challenges when it comes to integration with TypeScript, mostly due to the fact that Vue relies on a single `this` context for exposing properties, and that the use of `this` in a Vue component is a bit more magical than plain JavaScript (e.g. `this` inside functions nested under `methods` points to the component instance rather than the `methods` object).
 In other words, Vue's existing API simply wasn't designed with type inference in mind, and that creates a lot of complexity when trying to make it work nicely with TypeScript.

 Most users who use Vue with TypeScript today are using `vue-class-component`, a library that allows components to be authored as TypeScript classes (with the help of decorators).
 While designing 3.0, we have attempted to provide a built-in Class API to better tackle the typing issues in a [previous (dropped) RFC](https://github.com/vuejs/rfcs/pull/17).
 However, as we discussed and iterated on the design, we noticed that in order for the Class API to resolve the typing issues, it must rely on decorators - which is a very unstable stage 2 proposal with a lot of uncertainty regarding its implementation details.
 This makes it a rather risky foundation to build upon.
 (More details on Class API type issues [here]((#type-issues-with-class-api)))